Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 For this tutorial, we’re going to use the Click Text value ‘Add to cart’ instead of the Click Class value.
 This is because our shop probably has multiple add-to-cart buttons for different products, but they might not have this exact button class.

 This ‘Add to cart’ value seems a bit more universal across all add-to-cart buttons.
-You can test this by clicking other add-to-cart buttons across your own site to make sure they return the same value for your Click Text variable.
+You can test this by clicking other add-to-cart buttons across your site to make sure they return the same value for your Click Text variable.

 Define New Trigger for Add-to-Cart Clicks